c0deZ3R0/go-sync-kit/README.md

 # go-sync-kit

-> **⚠️ DISCLAIMER:** This library is under active development and has not been thoroughly tested in production environments.
+> **⚠️ DISCLAIMER:** This library is under active development and has not been thoroughly tested in production environments. **Breaking changes may occur between versions** as we iterate on the API design.
 Use with caution in production systems.
+We recommend:
+> - Pinning to specific versions in your `go.mod`
+> - Thoroughly testing in staging environments before deploying to production
+> - Reviewing release notes and migration guides when upgrading
+>
-We recommend thorough testing in staging environments before deploying to production.
-Contributions, bug reports, and production feedback are welcome!
+> Contributions, bug reports, and production feedback are welcome!

 Tiny, composable building blocks for **event sync** in Go.